chubbystrings/web-colors_api/README.md

 ## WEBCOLORS

-webcolors api is an app that gives developers access to over 146 html colors that can be rendered on the web, the color name, the nex value and the rgb value.
+webcolors api is an app where you can find names of colors with their hex and rgb values.
+Over 146 html colors that can be rendered on the web.

 ## API call Examples